 Businesses looking to improve their image with the public and acquire new customers through the BBB’s Accredited Business Directories can pursue accreditation and earn the right to utilize the internationally recognized BBB logos in their advertising.
 Acquiring accreditation requires the meeting of certain criteria and application to a local BBB.
 While the BBB certainly does not protect the world from monopolistic competition, the BBB does help keep unsavory businesses at bay.

 The Better Business Bureau (BBB) has acted as an advocate of marketplace trust and good business practices for over 100 years, acting to provide consumers with information on the integrity of businesses around the world.

-Step One: Visit the Better Business Bureau website or contact your local organization to make sure your business meets the BBB Code of Business Practices/Accreditation Standards.
+Visit the Better Business Bureau website or contact your local organization to make sure your business meets the BBB Code of Business Practices/Accreditation Standards.
 Businesses are required to:

 - Establish and maintain market trust.
 Businesses seeking accreditation must operate in a service area for over a year, meet all licensing and bonding requirements in their local jurisdiction, maintain a satisfactory BBB rating, and avoid government actions demonstrating a failure to comply with BBB ethical standards.

 - Maintain honesty and ethics in advertising practices.
 Businesses must comply with all governmental advertising laws and with the BBB Code of Advertising.

 - Honestly represent products and services.
 Businesses should make known all important facts to customers without misrepresentation, obfuscation, or omission.